jywu20/Notes/Linguistics/methodology/morphosyntax-points.md

 It should be noted that the above grammatical relations are not necessarily compositional.
 It's possible that an NP headed by an adjective can't be further modified, for example.
+It should also be noted that the above classification of grammatical relations are *functional* and for each function there is by no means only one construction.
+Attributive constituents in a NP in English may appear in front of the head noun or behind the head noun.
+Only adjectives may fill the former position, and there can be several adjectives, while certain adjectives (often those with prepositional phrase complements) and relative clauses may fill the latter position.

 # Noun morphology